welshea/mass_spectrometry_pipelines/README.txt

     be run first, followed by generate_metabolomics_glue_script.pl on the resulting separate pos and neg files.

+    If the experiment was only assayed in positive or negative ion mode, not both, then replace all occurrences of the missing pos/neg file name(s) with "NULL", to indicate that no data is available for this injection.

   Species and edited auto-detect parameters file arguments are optional and usually not needed.